-- Develop, in coordination with Whatcom County and Cities and consultant, forecast model scenarios (2045) that incorporates geographical allocations of households and employment for the county and cities' comprehensive plan updates and Environmental Review under the State Environmental Policy Act (SEPA) - Develop a final forecast model scenario (2045) under the SEPA that will apply to the Comprehensive Plan update. - Replace the current forecast model scenario in WCOG Way to Go, Whatcom plan with the updated forecast.
+- Develop a preferred alternative forecast model scenario (2045) under the SEPA that will apply to Whatcom County's comprehensive plan update. - Replace the current forecast model scenario in WCOG's Way to Go, Whatcom plan with the updated preferred alternative forecast .